 Mulder in general is... very comfortable with his masculinity.
 In the season 2 episode "Humbug":

 Mr. Nutt: Just because I'm not of so-called average height does not mean I must receive my thrills vicariously.
 Not all women are attracted to overly tall, lanky men such as yourself.
 You'd be surprised how many women find my size intriguingly alluring.
 Mulder: You'd be surprised how many men do as well.

-If you're in a Les Yay mood, the two girls in "Syzygy" are... close.
+If you're in a Les Yay mood, the two teen girls in "Syzygy" are... close.
 Their catch-phrase "Hate him, wouldn't want to date him" is introduced as "Hate her, wouldn't want to date her."

 The theme song.
-Wah-wah-wah-wah-WAH-wah (Deedledeedledeedle) Wah-wah-wah-wah-WAH-wah (Deedledeedee) WAH-wah-wah-wah-WAH.note Humming, playing or whistling the melody indicates that something paranormal or at least something very weird is going on.
+Wah-wah-wah-wah-WAH-wah (Deedledeedledeedle) Wah-wah-wah-wah-WAH-wah (Deedledeedee) WAH-wah-wah-wah-WAH.note Humming, playing, or whistling the melody indicates that something paranormal or at least something very weird is going on.
 It's also associated with conspiracy theories about The Illuminati, often by people parodying said theories (usually by pasting the Eye of Providence onto anything that's vaguely triangle-shaped and then playing the music).